 When the calibrator is in simultaneous MEASURE/SOURCE mode, a built-in calibration routine is activated when you press the As Found softkey.
 (As Found data are the test results showing the condition of a transmitter before it is calibrated.)
-Additionally, the Model 743 runs tasks (procedures) that are developed using a host computer and compatible application software.
+The calibrator runs preloaded tasks (procedures) that are developed using a host computer and compatible application software.